British Superbike Championship: Playoff Era (2010–present)

-Perhaps the biggest rule change was the dividing of the championship into two parts, similar to the system used in two major automobile racing series in the United States – the NASCAR Playoffs, and National Hot Rod Association's Countdown to the Championship.
+Perhaps the biggest rule change was the dividing of the championship into two parts, similar to the system used in two major automobile racing series in the United States – the NASCAR Chase, and National Hot Rod Association's Countdown to the Championship.

 The first nine meetings (19 races) form the "Main Season" of the championship, before the final three meetings (seven races) make up "The Showdown".
 The championship change has been introduced after Leon Camier clinched the 2009 title with four races to spare, thus introducing a crescendo of competition.

 The normal FIM point-scoring system still applies, with 25 for the winner and a single point for 15th.
 At the end of the Main Season, all riders then drop their two worst scores, which must be from events they have at least qualified for.
 From this points order, the first six riders in the championship standings will be elevated to a new base level and become the Title Fighters for the final three events and seven races of the championship.

 The playoff format is similar to the 2007-10 NASCAR Playoff format used in their premiership, based on a six-rider format, but offering bonus points for any finish first to third, unlike NASCAR's format which only rewards wins.
 Each Title Fighter will start The Showdown with 500 points, plus additional points for each podium position they have obtained in the Main Season; 3 for a win, 2 for a second, and 1 for a third, termed "Podium Credits".
 Using the first nineteen races of Camier's 2009 campaign, Camier would have had 547 points due to his fifteen wins and a second place out of the first nineteen races of the season.

 The standard points scoring format from the Main Season then continues for The Showdown, with all points scores from the final seven races counting.
 All riders outside of the Title Fighters continue to race for the BSB Riders' Cup, continuing to add to their points total from the end of the Main Season.
 This also applies to the new Evolution class.

 For the 2012 season, MSVR announced a number of changes to the technical regulations to enhance the spectacle of the British Superbike Championship.
 The championship was to be limited to 32 entries, 16 two-bike teams.
 This was intended to be a way to reward the teams that have raced in BSB, year in, year out.
 Teams within the current BSB were invited to enter their two-bike teams initially, with teams that wish to graduate to the BSB class having to buy an entry.

 For the 2014 season, the playoff bonus points system was changed.
 Riders earned five points for a win, three points for second, and one point for third.

 For the 2021 season, the playoff system was adjusted again.
 Eight riders, up from six, will now compete in the playoff.